-RODENTICIDES MAY BE NEEDED TO SUPPLEMENT NONCHEMICAL CONTROL.
-TOXICANTS SHOULD NOT BE CONSIDERED AS A STAND-ALONE METHOD OF VOLE CONTROL.
-THE FOLLOWING MATERIALS ARE LABELED FOR USE IN SOUTHEASTERN STATES.

-zinc phosphides-ZP rodent Bait Ag, Ridall-zinc, Zinc Phosphide Pellets Zinc phosphide 2% bait should only be used during the dormant season.
+DED TO SUPPLEMENT NONCHEMICAL CONTROL.
+TOXICANTS SHOULD NOT BE CONSIDERED AS A STAND-ALONE .
+THE FOLLOWING MATERIALS ARE LABELED FOR USE IN SOUTHEASTERN STATES. zinc phosphides-ZP rodent Bait Ag, Ridall-zinc, Prozap® Zinc Phosphide Pellets Zinc phosphide 2% bait should only be used during the dormant season.
 Zinc phosphide is an acute dosage rodenticide.
 When used, it presents a serious nontarget risk - including to the applicator.
 It is highly toxic to all birds and mammals.
 It may be applied in any of the following ways: Broadcast - Apply at a rate of 10 pounds per acre using mechanical spreaders into vegetative cover to reduce the potential for non-target poisoning and to focus on areas in which voles are found.
 Spot or trail baiting - Place one teaspoon of pellets in surface trails or at the mouths of holes leading to underground burrows.
 Two to four bait spots should be made near the base of each infested tree.
 Do not disturb the runway system and cover pellets by pulling overhanging grass back in place.
 Use two to three pounds of bait per acre.
 Bait placement stations - Place 2 1/2 ounces of bait under at least two established stations per tree.
 These stations should be established two to three months prior to the baiting period by placing rectangular (at least 15 inches by 15 inches) asphalt shingles, etc. at the tree dripline.
-Car tires split horizontally and placed with the hollow side down provide a good place to set the bait. diphacinone-Ramik Brown Anticoagulant rodenticides pose less of a risk to nontarget species (including the applicator) than zinc phosphide, making them the preferred choice in states where they are labeled for use.
+Car tires split horizontally and placed with the hollow side down provide a good place to set the bait. diphacinone-Ramik Brown Note: Only labeled for use in the following southeastern states - Georgia, North Carolina, South Carolina, and Virginia Anticoagulant rodenticides pose less of a risk to nontarget species (including the applicator) than zinc phosphide, making them the preferred choice in states where they are labeled for use.
 Ramik Brown is a 0.005% bait for hand placement in vole runs at 10 pounds per acre or for broadcast in vegetation under and around trees at 20 pounds per acre.
 Ramik Brown is a continuous feed anticoagulant and will need to be reapplied after 21 to 30 days to ensure that voles in the nest at the first treatment are exposed.